-[Note: I confess that this essay is very badly written (and you know it is very badly written when I use two ly adverbs together to describe it).
+[Note: I confess that this essay is very badly written (and you know it is very badly written when I use two adverbs together to describe it).
 Sadly, over the years, I have downloaded too many freebie e-novels that weren’t written much better than this.]

 Talk about being a drama queen; I think I was at my best with this essay.
 Well, at the time; later, I did top it as a college freshman.
-Unfortunately, the writing in this is really bad, well, more like terrible.
+Unfortunately, the writing in this really is bad, well, more like terrible.
 But what the heck, I was seventeen when I wrote it.
 I’m fairly certain I typed this draft on a manual typewriter.
 During typing class, when, of course, I should have been practicing whatever lesson we were supposed to practice that day.
 And I sucked at typing on any form of a manual typewriter.
 My fingers were too short to reach the keys correctly.
 That’s my story, and I’m sticking to it.

 I’ve modified the essay just a tiny bit, but this version contains 99 percent of the original material, minus the typos and weird punctuation, of course.
 However, I did retain all those strangely structured sentences, the weird word usage, and those awful adverbs—ugh.
 I’ve also added comments in brackets.
 Names of all participants have been changed to (hopefully) prevent anyone reading this from figuring out who they really were.